Abscesses are focal confined collections of suppurative inflammatory material and can be thought of as having three

 Acute spinal cord ischaemia syndrome represents only 5-8% of acute myelopathies 4,5 and <1% of all strokes 7.
 The demographic o...

-The alar ligaments join the lateral margins of the sloping upper margin of the dens of C2 to the lateral margins of the foramen magnum (adjacent to the occipital condyles) and lie on either side of the apical ligament.
-They are paired ligaments that are very strong and limit rotation of the head.
+The alar ligaments join the lateral margins of the sloping upper posterior margin of the dens of C2 to the lateral margins of the foramen magnum (adjacent to the occipital condyles) and lie on either side of the apical ligament.
+The may be oblique or vertical and are thickest at the occipital at...

 Allen and Ferguson classification is used for research purposes to classify subaxial spine injuries.
 It is based ofn the mechanism of injury and position of the neck during injury.
 This classification was proposed by Allen and Ferguson in 19823 and at the time of writing (July 2016) remains the ...